BeckBusch/CS209-Labs/Lab2_SigCond/Lab2_AnswerScript.md

 | 7.5VA      | 15.4V    | 28.52    | 0.490    | 0.344       | 0.344       | 2.92        | 2.92        |
 | 2.5VA      | 15.4V    | 93.53    | 0.163    | 0.115       | 0.115       | 2.37        | 2.37        |

-> Comments (state if OpAmp output may clip or not):
+> Comments (state if OpAmp output may clip or not): output will not clip since the shift is large enough to increase teh minimum value past 0V but not shift the maximum value higher than 3.5 volts

 Q 2.3: What will happen if the corresponding resistor pairs of the differential amplifier are not equal to each other (e.g. R1 in each arm differ slightly from each other)?